Pastoral Care

 Whole School Supports

-Year Head: The Year Head links in with all stakeholders to ensure that all of the students’ needs are being met.
+Year Head: The Year Head links in with all stakeholders to ensure that all of the students’ needs are being met in a supportive manner.
+The Year Head has a major role in the administrative, pastoral and discipline functions of the students in his/her year group so that students can achieve success in all aspects of school life.

 Guidance: The two Career Guidance Counsellors offer a wide range of services and supports to all students.
 All incoming students are interviewed to assess any needs they might have.
 Both counsellors also meet with students on an individual basis to support them in programme and subject choices, the selection of college course, career choices and to offer counselling where the need exists.